AlexSafatli/AlexSafatli.github.io/projects.md

 Work arising from research in **computational biology** or bioinformatics.

   - [Pylogeny](https://github.com/AlexSafatli/Pylogeny): A peer-reviewed and [journal-published](https://peerj.com/articles/cs-9/) framework for working with discrete combinatorics in [phylogeny](http://en.wikipedia.org/wiki/Phylogenetics). *Python*.
-  - [ABeRMuSA](https://github.com/AlexSafatli/ABeRMuSA): A CL utility for three-dimensional protein structure alignment by using a simple pairwise alignment strategy. *Python*.
+  - [ABeRMuSA](https://github.com/AlexSafatli/ABeRMuSA): A CLI utility for three-dimensional protein structure alignment by using a simple pairwise alignment strategy. *Python*.

 ## Web-Based Services